abhit-rana/Will-Hero/README.md

 * The game aims to Reach the Endpoint.
 * Player moves forward by Lef-Click.

-* On the destination's path, obstacles like TNT(explosive) and holes between platforms would be present.
+* On the destination's path, obstacles like TNT(explosive)

+  and holes between platforms would be present.

+* The player must also save himself from enemies by killing

+  or dodging them.

-* The player must also save himself from enemies by killing or dodging them.
-Before reaching the endpoint, there would be one big enemy which needs to be defeated.
+* Before reaching the endpoint, there would be one big enemy which needs to be defeated.

-* Enemy could be killed either through a weapon[knife and Missile] or by making them fall in holes.
-The weapon is obtained through the Treasure boxes available in the path.
+* Enemy could be killed either through a weapon[knife and Missile]

+  or by making them fall into holes.

+* The weapon is obtained through the Treasure boxes available in the path.

+* The Treasure box would randomly contain the Coins

+  or Weapons.

-* The Treasure box would randomly contain the Coins or Weapons.
-Coins would also be available in the space, which the player can earn by catching them.
+* Coins would also be available in the space, which the player can earn by catching them.

 ## Dependencies